This post was last updated on November 9th, 2017 at 06:06 pm

 - Turmeric tea made with fresh turmeric root and some simple flavor options to help it come alive.
 Find it here.

 - Turmeric tea paste, a great option for making tea from the powder that is also portable and easily taken on the road.
+(You can also use it to make golden milk – turmeric milk.)
 Find it here.

 - A turmeric facial mask with an accompanying scary photo here.